You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Table of Contents - One Day in Nusa Penida: The perfect self-guided itinerary

-Tip: Even though it’s technically possible to do this itinerary from Bali, it’s really rushed and you won’t have much time to enjoy each place.
-It’s a pretty full itinerary for one day, and you don’t want to be stressing about being able to catch the boat back to Bali.
+Including a ferry to and from Bali makes your day really rushed, and you won’t have much time to enjoy each place.
+It’s a pretty full-on itinerary for one day as it is, and you don’t want to stress about being able to catch the boat back to Bali.

-How to get to Nusa Pendia
+How to get to Nusa Penidia

-There are fast boats to and from Lombok and the Gili Islands too.
+There are fast boats to and from Lombok and the Gili Islands↗ too.
 Semaya One is the cheapest with 250,000 Rp.

-Note that Nusa Penida has 3 different ports, so pay attention to this when you pick your boat/accommodation.
+Ports on Nusa Penida – Nusa Penida has 3 different ports, so pay attention to this when you pick your boat/accommodation.
 Starfish and Angels Billabong serve the Toya Pakeh port, Idola and the public ferry Sampalan and Semaya One has it’s own pier close to the Sampalan port.
 Toya Pakeh and Sampalan ports are a 15-20 minute motorbike ride away from each other.

 Where to stay on Nusa Penida